 Why do I have to get the lease reviewed by the Administrative Counsel?

-The Administrative Counsel reviews the lease to make sure it complies with House Rules.
+The Administrative Counsel reviews the lease to make sure it complies with House Rules and federal law.

 How long does it take to review a lease?